 November 2010: CSI consultation closes

-OFMdFM indicate that over 200 responses have been received for CSI.
-Consultation is officially closed on 5 November 2010.
+OFMdFM indicated that over 200 responses have been received for CSI.
+The consultation closed on 5 November 2010.

 February 2012: Northern Ireland Peace Monitoring Report (Volume 1)

-Community Relations Council published the first issue of Northern Ireland Peace Monitoring Report:
+Community Relations Council published the first volume of Northern Ireland Peace Monitoring Report: